ben3636/splunk-autohunter/README.md

 3. Performing a secondary fallback pass with `advanced` mode (Selenium) for any articles that `basic` mode was not able to handle
 4. Performing housekeeping on the IOC lookup to remove duplicate entries
 5. Hunting the IOCs stored in the lookup in various datasources (network, web, dns, etc)
-6. Notifying you via webhook when a new article is processed and if any IOCs where found in it (optional, I send this to a muted Discord channel I can pop into from time to time)
+6. Notifying you via webhook when a new article is processed and if any IOCs were found in it (optional, I send this to a muted Discord channel I can pop into from time to time to see if it's hunted something already)
 7. Alerting you of any actual IOC findings within your environment.
 This will send an alert to the webhook or other alert action you configure with basic information about the IOC and impacted asset.

 ## Demo